German submarine U-468: Third patrol and loss

 The U-boat sailed for her third and final war patrol on 7 July 1943 from La Pallice.
 She headed south to the West African coast.
 There on 11 August, she was attacked and sunk by a B-24 Liberator from 200 Squadron RAF, south-west of Dakar in position 12°20′N 20°07′W. The U-boat's flak hit the aircraft several times and set it on fire, but the Liberator continued to turn into its attack and dropped six depth charges before crashing into the sea, killing all eight crewmen aboard.
 Two depth charges fell very close to the U-boat with devastating effect.
-U-468 sank within 10 minutes and less than half the crew managed to abandon ship.
-Many were injured or poisoned by chlorine gas, and drowned, died of exhaustion, or were killed by sharks.
-Only the commander and six crewmen managed to haul themselves into a rubber dinghy that floated free from the aircraft wreck, and were picked up by the corvette HMS Clarkia on 13 August.
+U-468 sank within 10 minutes, and only the commander and six crewmen managed to haul themselves into a rubber dinghy that floated free from the aircraft wreck, and were picked up by the corvette HMS Clarkia on 13 August.

 The pilot of the Liberator, Flying Officer Lloyd Allan Trigg RNZAF was subsequently awarded the Victoria Cross for this action.
-This is the only time such a decoration has been awarded solely on the testimony of an enemy combatant and was the first to be awarded to ASW (anti-submarine-warfare) aircrew.
+This is one of the only three occasions such a decoration has been awarded solely on the testimony of an enemy combatant – the others being Lieutenant Commander Gerard Roope of HMS Glowworm (H92) (recommended by Kapitän zur See (Captain) Hellmuth Heye of the German cruiser Admiral Hipper) and Sergeant Thomas Frank Durrant of No 1 Commando during St Nazaire Raid (on recommendation of Kapitänleutnant F. K. Paul of the German torpedo boat (small destroyer) Jaguar.
+It was the first to be awarded to ASW (anti-submarine-warfare) aircrew.